telerik/ajax-docs/controls/editor/mobile-support/phone-layout/troubleshooting/known-issues.md

 This help article lists the known issues of RadEditor with **phone layout**.

-* Mobile RadEditor is not tested in Windows Phone devices and may suffer possible issues in such an environment.
+* The Mobile version of RadEditor is not tested on Windows Phone devices and may suffer possible issues in such an environment.

 ## See Also